 for a candid and clear Jewish posture that harmonizes with the interests of the

 The full memo can be found in Lucy Dawidowicz’s Holocaust Reader pp. 150-153.

-of Nazi Germany took hold and began to be organised.
+hold and beganto be organised.
 The main element in the Jewish community

-They wanted to make deals with Nazi Germany not
+They wanted to make deals with NSDAP Germany not

 fight it which is why at the Zionist Congress of 1933 in Prague there was no